ais-space/SINT/README.md

 - `README.md` — Project overview and citation guidelines
 - `LICENSE` — MIT License file

 > **Note:** This is the initial pre-release with core documentation.
-Full paper PDFs (Russian and English versions), LaTeX sources, and example files (prompts, SINT-Code samples) will be added in upcoming releases.
+Full paper PDFs (Russian and English versions), and example files (prompts, SINT-Code samples) will be added in upcoming releases.
 Intermediate compilation files are not included to maintain repository simplicity.

 ---